jlelse/GoBlog/docs/usage.md

 ### Scheduling posts

 To schedule a post, create a post with `status: scheduled` and set the `published` field to the desired date.
-A scheduler runs in the background and checks every 10 seconds if a scheduled post should be published.
+A scheduler runs in the background and checks every 30 seconds if a scheduled post should be published.
 If there's a post to publish, the post status is changed to `published`.
 That will also trigger configured hooks.
 Scheduled posts are only visible when logged in.

+### Bookmarklets

+You can preset post parameters in the editor template by adding query parameters with the prefix `p:`.
+So `/editor?p:title=Title` will set the title post parameter in the editor template to `Title`.
+This way you can create yourself bookmarklets to, for example, like posts or reply to them more easily.

 ## Media storage